Record Number Of LGBTQ+ Characters On TV, According To GLAAD Report

 Over the years, the LGBTQ+ community has faced its share of setbacks in the fight for inclusion and proper representation in media, but it seems things might finally be looking up.
-According to an annual report published by GLAAD, the representation of lesbian, gay, bisexual, transgender, and queer characters in television shows is at a record-high.
+According to an annual report published by GLAAD (Gay & Lesbian Alliance Against Defamation), the representation of lesbian, gay, bisexual, transgender, and queer characters in television shows is at a record high.

 The report, titled “Where We Are on TV,” has been collecting data on the representation of the LGBTQ+ community in shows aired on all platforms, including broadcast, cable, and streaming since 2005.
 And for the first time in thirteen years, the data collected for the 2018-2019 report shows a significant increase in the numbers across all platforms.